stanislaw/SoftwareDesignHeuristics/README.md

 > each target than writing unified one that covers all the details and corner
 > cases of all supported targets simultaneously.

+### Cost of Abstraction

+Software engineering often involves creating abstractions.
+A solution to a problem can include more or fewer abstractions, but each introduced abstraction comes with a cost.
+This cost manifests as the cognitive burden placed on those who need to understand, maintain, and document it – not just in code, but also in models, documentation, and even organizational structures.

+Cognitively, an abstraction can be thought of as a mental gadget that one must "install" in order to work with it.
+Imagine an empty room that needs to be furnished according to a specific use case.
+If the chosen abstractions fit well within the team's mental model, the space remains functional – like a well-furnished room where people can move freely and use it as intended.
+However, if abstractions are difficult to grasp or combine in contradictory ways, the mental space becomes cluttered, leaving little room to maneuver.
+This is similar to a room overloaded with furniture, making it difficult to navigate or even understand its intended purpose.

+For example, if a team introduces a new abstraction X, it incurs the following
+costs:

+- Every developer must understand and adopt X to work effectively within the system.
+- The system must be structured around X in a way that ensures maintainability over time.
+- Long-term maintenance will require keeping the code, file structure, and models aligned with X, often introducing additional overhead.

+Introducing too many incompatible abstractions – or a few abstractions that consume too much of the decision space – can quickly lead to over-engineering.
+Those responsible for maintaining such systems often find themselves disentangling unnecessary complexity, seeking a new balance that restores manageability by replacing or introducing more adequate abstractions.

 ### Hard Feature

 If a feature is hard to implement it might indicate that it is something wrong